swekizer/Direct-Git-Sync/README.md

 ### 1. Create a repository

-Create a private GitHub repository for your vault.
+Create a ppublic/private GitHub repository for your vault.
 A typical URL looks like:

 ```text
 https://github.com/your-username/your-repo.git